jaweria00/computer_vision_mask_detection/README.md

 Solve a pandemic related problem of mask detection among different people using OpenCV, and computer vision Used transfer learning to increase the performance of model through transfer of knowledge using residual network(ResNet)

+This project is done with guidance from Indian AI Production